Labor Day in New York 2021

 Tips for Labor Day

-You might be able to visit a museum on Labor Day, museums that are normally open on the day that Labor Day falls, will be open as usual.
+You might be able to visit a museum on Labor Day, museums that are normally open on the day that Labor Day falls will be open as usual.
 Governors Island is also opened.

 Furthermore, you can go to one of the many parks in New York and enjoy the last rays of the summer sun along with the New Yorkers.
 If you want to do what the locals do (those who are still in town) then go to Brooklyn to watch the West Indian Parade.
-You can get the most delicious street food and there is entertaining music and lively dancers.
+You can get the most delicious street food and there are entertaining music and lively dancers.
 The parade takes place annually on every Labor Day.

 There is also a Labor Day Parade, it is always held on the first or second Saturday of September.
 The Labor Day parade originated on the very first Labor Day in 1882 and has continued ever since.
 The day revolved around festivities for the working class and their families.